libretro/docs/docs/meta/core-template.md

 ## Features

-Frontend-level settings or features that the [Core name] core respects.
+Frontend-level settings or features that the [Core name] core respects:

 - // Fill in the [Core name]
 - // Use ✔ or ✕